 - Log in to the My Esri site with your Esri Account that is tied to your customer number.

-- Go to My Organizations, select Products, and click Downloads.
+- Go to My Organizations and select Downloads.

-All the software downloads that are available to you (based on your customer number) display.
+All the products that are available to you (based on your customer number) display.

-- Find the ArcGIS for Server product and version that you want to deploy Operations Dashboard to, and click View Downloads (for example, ArcGIS for Server Enterprise [Windows] version 10.3.1).
+- Find the ArcGIS Enterprise product and version that you want to deploy Operations Dashboard to, and click View Downloads (for example, ArcGIS Enterprise (Windows) version 10.5).

 Create the Operations Dashboard files